It's that time of the month…..Thrift Store Decor Makeover Day!

 I look forward to the challenge of finding something that I can give new life to for our home.

-Decorating our home with an eclectic mix to achieve our tradition southern farmhouse feel has been a joy.
+Decorating our home with an eclectic mix to achieve our traditional southern farmhouse feel has been a joy.
 I'm not one for anything too trendy.
 I prefer to put our money and my time and effort into things that we will enjoy for years to come.

 I found this basket wreath form.
 It is flat on the back to sit against a door or wall.
 When I pulled out all of the old flowers, there was actually a pot and dirt in it.
 It must have housed some real plants at sometime.
 Oh, the stories these finds could tell!